lgaalves/CentralityAnomaly/results/kbs/README.md

-# Degree, strenght, and centrality results are saved here
+# Degree, strengh, and centrality results are saved here